kylerlee/NestJS-Backend-Practice/README.md

 # NestJS-Server-App

-A development practice of server application using NestJS, JWT, TypeORM, Jest and PostgreSQL.
+A development practice of server application development using NestJS, JWT, TypeORM, Jest and PostgreSQL.

 ## Getting Started